opensanctions/site/_content/commercial/faq.md

 With that in mind, here are our asks:

-* Our [service agreement](https://docs.google.com/document/d/1uLEXJOH-27WENEiDAUlcfbAClkT3Ul08Y6kR1h6V4WE/edit) has been reviewed and approved by Fortune 500 companies.
+* Our [service agreement](https://docs.google.com/document/d/1uLEXJOH-27WENEiDAUlcfbAClkT3Ul08Y6kR1h6V4WE/edit) has been reviewed and accepted by Fortune 500 companies.
 If you can sign it as-is, please do so.
 Please don’t make it a point of pride to alter the proposed terms.
 * If you need to change the agreement, we’ll consider our relationship an OEM use of the data.
 Internal-use terms are fully standardised.
 * All legal negotiations have to be conducted in writing so that we can consult outside counsel.
 * Don’t change the jurisdiction.
 We’re based in Germany, a jurisdiction that puts significant regulatory and liability-related responsibilities on us.
 You’re in great hands.